Musicianship Year One

 • Melodic dictation with modulation and more involved rhythm

-• Melodic dictation in 2 parts based on 1st and 2nd species counterpoint
+• Melodic dictation in two parts based on 1st and 2nd species counterpoint

 • Identify chord progressions (including cadences)